Help Your Horse Stay Warm This Winter With Nutritional Support

 Horses need movement.
 By nature, horses are herd animals who are constantly moving and continually foraging for food.
 Horses maintained in a herd or turned out 24/7 get basic circulatory support by simply walking and eating.
 Therefore, horses who spend eight hours a day or more in a stall may need additional circulatory support to help reduce stiffness in their joints and body.

-Even younger horses feel the demands cold weather makes on their bodies: joints become stiffer and it’s harder to stay warm, even under blankets.
+Even younger horses feel the demands cold weather makes on their bodies: joints become stiffer and it’s harder to stay warm in winter, even under blankets.

 With improved circulation, horses can move more comfortably even in cold weather.
 Increased circulation improves blood flow throughout the body, which also plays a key role in tissue healing and repair.